-In this example it is required to calculate to BS3680 the flow through a U-Throated Flume without any hump.
-Absolute calculation will be used, and there is a requirement for an alarm to indicate a low flow condition which will be set to Relay 1.
-The flow rate is to be displayed in millions of US gallons/hour and the totaliser is also to record the flow in millions of US gallons, the resettable totaliser is to be displayed during RUN.
+In this example, it is required to calculate to BS3680 the flow through a U-Throated Flume without any hump.
+Absolute calculation will be used, and there is a requirement for an alarm to indicate a low flow condition which will be set to relay 1.
+The flow rate is to be displayed in cubic meters/hour and the totaliser is also to record the flow in cubic metres, the resettable totaliser is to be displayed during RUN.

-The distance from the face of the lower transducer (DUET) to zero flow (P105) is 35 inches and max head (P704) is 15 inches, maximum flow (P705) will be calculated by the FlowCERT as 0.1784 Mil USG/Hour
+The distance from the face of the lower transducer (DUET) to zero flow (P105) is 35 inches and max head (P704) is 15 inches, maximum flow(P705) will be calculated by the FlowCERT as 0.1784 Mil USG/day